From taquerías to turtles, you’ll never run out of things to do in Los Cabos.

 Go Whale Watching and Witness the Biggest Show on Earth

 U.S. and Canadian snowbirds aren’t the only ones who flock to sunny Los Cabos to avoid frigid winter temperatures.
-So to do an estimated five to ten thousand whales, who migrate from Arctic feeding grounds to warm weather breeding grounds in coves and inlets around Baja California Sur.
+So to do an estimated five to ten thousand whales that migrate from Arctic feeding grounds to warm weather breeding grounds in coves and inlets around Baja California Sur.
 Humpbacks and gray whales are the species most commonly seen around Los Cabos, but blue whales, sperm whales, and even orcas are occasionally sighted in local waters.
-Whale watching season stretches from mid-December to mid-March, and during those months virtually every adventure company and cruise boat operator in Cabo San Lucas offers daily whale watching excursions.
+The whale-watching season stretches from mid-December to mid-April.
+During those months, virtually every adventure company and cruise boat operator in Cabo San Lucas offers daily whale-watching excursions.
 Some companies also include hydrophones, so in addition to witnessing the “biggest show on earth,” visitors can listen to their hauntingly beautiful songs.

 Party Like a Rock Star

-Cabo San Lucas is famous for its party-hearty nightlife, a scene pioneered by rock star Sammy Hagar, who opened the landmark Cabo Wabo Cantina with his Van Halen bandmates back in 1990.
-It was a big deal at the time—MTV covered the grand opening, at which Van Halen performed—and Cabo Wabo has capitalized on its ongoing popularity by spinning off U.S. locations in Hollywood and Las Vegas.
+Los Cabos is known for its party-hearty nightlife, a scene pioneered by rock star Sammy Hagar, who opened the landmark Cabo Wabo Cantina in Cabo San Lucas with his Van Halen bandmates back in 1990.
+It was a big deal at the time—MTV covered the grand opening at which Van Halen performed—and has capitalized on its ongoing popularity by spinning off U.S. locations in Hollywood and Las Vegas.
 “The Red Rocker” still performs locally, drawing other big-name musicians for cameo appearances during his annual October “birthday bash” concerts at Cabo Wabo.
-Other head banging icons have since followed in his footsteps, including Gene Simmons and Paul Stanley of KISS, who opened a Rock & Brews restaurant and nightclub in San José del Cabo in 2013.
+Live music nights and generous happy hours make this a legendary Cabo party spot any time of the year.

 Related: Los Cabos Travel Guide